reedjohnkenny/2023-ggg-298-week8/README.md

 # 2023-ggg-298-week8

-Practice repo for GGG 298
+Practice repository for GGG 298

+Example file for GGG 298